-In 1973 scientists discovered a 13,000 year old skeleton in a cave at Lagoa Santa, Brazil.
+In 1973 scientists discovered a 13,000 year-old skeleton in a cave at Lagoa Santa, Brazil.
 The ‘Luzia Woman’ was the oldest human remains found in the Western Hemisphere.
 Curiously the Luzia woman’s skull resembled an Australian Aborigine more than a Native American.
-The Laranjal and Moraes skelatons of Lagoa Santa shared this trait.
+The Laranjal and Moraes skeletons of Lagoa Santa shared this trait.
 The Lagoa Santa people’s closest Amerindian relatives are the Yaghan of Tierra Del Fuego and the extinct Pericue of Baja California.

 Some Amerindians carry DNA from Population Y. In 2015 scientists sequenced the genome of three Amazonian tribes – the Xavante (pictured), Karitiana and Surui, who were uncontacted until the 20th century.
 1-2% of their DNA was shared with Australasians.
-Smaller amounts were also found in Mixe people of Mexico and Aleutian Islanders but no other native groups.
+Smaller amounts were also found in Mixe people of Mexico and Aleutian Islanders but no other groups.
 The findings were published in Nature.
-Population Y comes from an Amazonian word for ‘ancestor’ – Ypykuera.
+Population Y comes from Ypykuera – an Amazonian word for ‘ancestor’.

 Less reliable evidence of a Proto-Australasian presence in the Americas:

 - Similarities between the rock paintings of Lagoa Santa and Australia